-The green stormwater infrastructure category will direct approximately \$1.3 million to green infrastructure projects that slow, store and filter stormwater.
-In addition, a minimum of \$360,000 will be directed to green infrastructure projects within the MMSD green infrastructure service area (Milwaukee, WI).
 Priority will be given to green infrastructure projects in shoreline cities that add more than 100,000 gallons of stormwater storage capacity per year and directly benefit Great Lakes water quality.
-Competitive projects will occur in close proximity or otherwise demonstrate water-quality benefits to the Great Lakes or connecting channels.
-Preference will be given to projects of sufficient size and scope to significantly reduce runoff into downstream waterbodies (e.g. wetlands) and sewer systems and reduce contaminant discharge to local waterways.
+Competitive projects will occur in proximity or otherwise demonstrate water-quality benefits to the Great Lakes or connecting channels.
+Preference will be given to projects of sufficient size and scope to significantly reduce runoff into downstream waterbodies (e.g., wetlands) and sewer systems and reduce contaminant discharge to local waterways.
 Additional preference will be given to projects using native plant and tree species designed to improve habitat for native pollinators and migratory birds.
 Small, isolated projects (e.g., a single, small parking lot) without a connection to a larger green infrastructure plan or other strategic plan will not be competitive.
 Projects that are legally required under existing consent decrees or regulations are not eligible for funding.
 Funding will primarily support the following three strategies.

-- Create and enhance stormwater wetlands: construction of wetlands in communities to slow, store and filter stormwater while improving habitat - Install green infrastructure: installation of rain gardens, bioswales, pervious surfaces, and other green infrastructure solutions to increase stormwater storage and capture - Restore urban and community forests: strategic planting of diverse native tree species along riparian zones and other flood-prone areas to slow and retain stormwater runoff, moderate water temperatures, improve habitat, and increase ecosystem resiliency
+- Create and enhance stormwater wetlands: construction of wetlands in communities to slow, store and filter stormwater while improving habitat - Install green infrastructure: installation of rain gardens, bioswales, pervious surfaces, and other green infrastructure solutions to increase stormwater storage and capture - Restore urban and community forests: strategic planting of diverse native tree species along riparian zones and other flood-prone areas to slow and retain stormwater runoff, sequester carbon, reduce heat-island effects, moderate water temperatures, improve habitat, and increase ecosystem resilience

-All applications must report anticipated outcomes in terms of gallons of storm water storage capacity added (design retention capacity) and provide a projection for the volume of stormwater runoff captured and infiltrated per year (gallons/year) due to project activities.
-Applicants are encouraged to use the EPA storm water calculator tool, found by clicking here, to estimate stormwater retained by green infrastructure projects and/or i-Tree, found by clicking here, to calculate gallons of storm water treated or intercepted by tree planting projects (utilize a 10-year tree age for measuring stormwater benefits in i-Tree).
+All applications must report anticipated outcomes in terms of gallons of stormwater storage capacity added (design retention capacity) and provide a projection for the volume of stormwater runoff captured and infiltrated per year (gallons/year) due to project activities.
+Applicants proposing urban forestry or tree planting should report on the number of trees planted, planting density (where relevant), and estimate total acres of tree planting.
+Priority will be given to projects that propose to plant a minimum of 500 trees.

+Applicants are encouraged to use the EPA stormwater calculator tool, found by clicking here, to estimate stormwater retained by green infrastructure projects and/or i-Tree, found by clicking here, to calculate gallons of stormwater treated or intercepted by tree planting projects (utilize a 10-year tree age for measuring stormwater benefits in i-Tree).
 All applicants must include an operation and maintenance plan that details project site operation and management for at least five (5) years after project completion.
 The plans should describe anticipated actions needed (maintenance schedules and tasks to be completed at scheduled intervals), access to or ownership of equipment needed to maintain project sites, cost estimates, sources of funding to support long-term maintenance plan, long-term partners, parties responsible for implementation and oversight, training needs, and the applicant's and partners' capacity for long-term stewardship of the project site.

-Proposed green stormwater infrastructure projects that are located in Wisconsin's Lake Michigan Watershed should apply under Funding Category 3.
-However, if these proposals are not funded through Funding Category 3, they will automatically be considered under Funding Category 5.
+Proposed green stormwater infrastructure projects that are located in Wisconsin's Lake Michigan Watershed should apply under funding category 3.
+However, if these proposals are not funded through funding category 3, they will automatically be considered under funding category 5.
 Additionally, if projects are located in Wisconsin's Lake Michigan Watershed, preference will be given to projects that align with the MMSD Regional Green Infrastructure Plan.